pingcap/failpoint/README.md

     - `func Fallthrough() {}`
     - `func Label(label string) {}`

-## How to inject a failpoint to you program
+## How to inject a failpoint to your program

-You can call `failpoint.Inject` to inject a failpoint to the call site, which `failpoint-name` is used to trigger the failpoint and `failpoint-closure` will be expanded as the body of the IF statement.
+You can call `failpoint.Inject` to inject a failpoint to the call site, where `failpoint-name` is used to trigger the failpoint and `failpoint-closure` will be expanded as the body of the IF statement.

 ```go